Sihl achieves significant reduction in net working capital with logistical simulation

 Measure 3: Systematization and optimization of scheduling

-First of all, essential material classifications had to be determined:
+Initially were essential material classifications had to be determined:

 • ABC classification for economic importance

-• XYZ- classification for the regularity of consumption
+• XYZ classification for the regularity of consumption

-• STU- classification for the number of buying customers, etc.
+• STU classification for the number of buying customers, etc.

-optimization parameters at Sihl - Abels & Kemmner
+Optimization parameters at Sihl - Abels & Kemmner

-Successful cooperation continues
+Successful collaboration continues

-Bernd Reineke
+Dr. Bernd Reineke